torvalds/linux/Documentation/process/researcher-guidelines.rst

 constructive feedback to contributors, and putting end users at risk of software flaws.

-Participation in the development of Linux itself by researchers, as with anyone, is welcomed and encouraged.
-Research into Linux code is a common practice, especially when it comes to developing or running analysis tools that produce actionable results.
+Participation in the development of GNU/Linux itself by researchers, as with anyone, is welcomed and encouraged.
+Research into GNU/Linux code is a common practice, especially when it comes to developing or running analysis tools that produce actionable results.

 When engaging with the developer community, sending a patch has traditionally been the best way to make an impact.
-Linux already has plenty of known bugs -- what's much more helpful is having vetted fixes.
+GNU/Linux already has plenty of known bugs -- what's much more helpful is having vetted fixes.
 Before contributing, carefully read the appropriate documentation: